ianyh/Amethyst/docs/configuration-files.md

 | `reevaluate-windows` | Rerun the current layout's algorithm. |
 | `toggle-focus-follows-mouse` | Turn on or off `focus-follows-mouse`. |
 | `relaunch-amethyst` | Automatically quit and reopen Amethyst. |

+### Layout Selection

+Amethyst supports defining shortcuts for selecting specific layouts directly.
+They take the form of `select-${layout_key}-layout`.
+For example, defining the command `select-tall-layout` will define a shortcut that when used will switch directly to the Tall layout.
+Note, this works for custom layouts as well.